It was a bit of a nailbiter, but it looks like Nancy Pelosi will be the Speaker for the House of Representatives in the 117th U.S. Congress.

 Finally.
-On december 19, 2019 Donald John Trump was impeached by the House of representatives.
+On December 19, 2019 Donald John Trump was impeached by the House of representatives.
 It was then that speaker Pelosi proved she was the canny operator that everyone says she is.
 She held the impeachment articles until after the Christmas holiday (Die Hard Christmas) so that the Senate would have had time to think about the job before them, and possibly get an agreement to call the witnesses that are needed to prove the case they’ve built against the President.
 That process is going on now, so I have moved this article forward in time to the day the House Managers began presenting the prosecution’s case in the Senate.
-That date (for the later clarity of this article, so I don’t have to re edit this fucker again.
-Editor) is January 22, 2020.
+That date (for the later clarity of this article, so I don’t have to move this fucker forward in time.
+Again. -ed.) is January 22, 2020.

 He just got impeached.
 He’ll be impeached forever.
 No matter what the Senate does.
 He’s impeached forever because he violated our ConstitutionNancy Pelosi

 It’s done.
 It’s done.
 The articles were delivered to the Senate today.

 I just watched the Senate be convened as a court to render impartial justice on the subject of the impeachment of Donald John Trump as the president of the United States.
 Not only has the House impeached the Orange Hate-Monkey, they have delivered that indictment to the Senate in order for it to be heard as a legal argument against the president.